 Varthur Santhosh is one of the famous farmers and the president of the Hallikar breed cattle association of Karnataka.
 He made Varthur flash all over Karnataka with his strong presence on social media platforms like Instagram and YouTube, and by being a participant in the Bigg Boss Kannada Season 10 (2024).
 His reels and videos on Instagram became trending and sensational in memes and troll pages across Karnataka in 2024, and even in 2025, his social media following continues to grow, making him a well-known cultural figure in the state.

 The future of Varthur will be booming, mainly due to the latest Namma Metro Phase development (Sarjapur to Hebbal Red Line) announced by the Government in June 2024.
 Currently, the plan is on hold pending funding approval.
 Once it gets funding, there will be a boost in the property rate hikes, and the most popular builders will start investing in the area.
 This corridor will span 36–37 km, offering both elevated and underground sections, and is estimated to cost around ₹28,405 crore.
 (Update 2025: The DPR has been submitted, but work commencement is still pending due to cost escalation and land acquisition hurdles.)
-Also, BBMP sanctioned lake rejuvenation projects of Varthur and Bellandur under the National Green Tribunal (NGT) directives, which will boost tourism and attract more visitors to Varthur Lake.
+Also, the BBMP sanctioned lake rejuvenation projects of Varthur and Bellandur under the National Green Tribunal (NGT) directives, which will boost tourism and attract more visitors to Varthur Lake.
 (As of August 2025, ₹250 crore has been earmarked for sewage diversion and wetland creation at both lakes.)

 One of the standout upcoming residential developments of 2025 near Varthur is Prestige Evergreen, strategically located on SH-35 (Varthur Road), directly opposite Varthur Lake, and just around 2–3 km from central Varthur.
 This pre-launch township is a Phase 2 extension of Prestige Raintree Park, sprawled over a 28-acre parcel in its first phase.
-It features 10 high-rise towers (G+19 floors) with about 2,000 apartments in 1, 2, and 3 BHK configurations, ranging from 650 to 1,900 sq. ft.
+It features 10 high-rise towers (G+19 floors) with about 2,000 apartments in 1, 2,3, and 4 BHK configurations, ranging from 650 to 2500 sq. ft.
 The starting prices here begin at ₹1 crore, and possession is expected by December 2029.

 Varthur is supported by a strong social infrastructure, making it attractive for both families and professionals.
 Some of the top schools near Varthur include Greenwood High, Inventure Academy, Chrysalis High, TISB (The International School Bangalore), and VIBGYOR High.